Should I combine my retirement accounts?

 Fewer accounts can save you money

 When it comes to investing, costs matter.
-The less you pay, the more money you get to keep.
+The less you pay to invest, the more money you get to keep.
 And combining accounts is one way to potentially bring down the cost of investing.

 For example, maybe an old 401(k) account is charging you a maintenance fee that would go away if you combined it with your current employer plan account.
 Or maybe your current plan gives you access to lower cost mutual funds than your old one.